uleelx/FlatDB/README.md

       Bind a directory as a database, returns nil if 'dir' doesn't exists.
 Otherwise, it returns a 'db' obeject.

-  - **db:save([book])**
+  - **db:save([page])**

-      Save all books or the given book(if specified) contained in db to file.
-The 'book' argument is a string, the book's name.
+      Save all pages or the given page(if specified) contained in db to file.
+The 'page' argument is a string, the page's name.

 - **Tables**

   - **flatdb.hack**

       The 'hack' table contains db's methods.
-There is only one method 'save(db, book)' in it by default.
+There is only one method 'save(db, page)' in it by default.
       It is usually used to extend db methods.

 Dependencies